-Local organic produce, delivered through a local farm to home service carries very low overhead.
+Local organic produce, delivered through a local farm to home service carries a very low overhead.
 Overhead costs are passed on to the consumer in the price of products and services.
 Lower overhead means lower prices.
-Harvest2U produce, fruits and vegetables are very competitively priced.
+Harvest2U produce, fruits, and vegetables are very competitively priced.

 If it costs too much and you’re not getting value, then don’t spend your money on it!

 Every dollar we spend in our local economy creates an impact of 2 to 7 times its value.
 For example, when we spend our dollar with the local farmer, that farmer can then spend the same dollar to buy shoes for his kids.
 That shoe salesman can then pay his water bill.
 The water purveyor can then buy his fresh produce from Harvest2U!
 And on the cycle goes.